j4nk3e/alchemy_pub/README.md

 For styling, [daisyUI](https://github.com/saadeghi/daisyui) allows easy change of themes and creation of your own style using [Tailwind](https://github.com/tailwindlabs/tailwindcss).
 The site is fully responsive for mobile and desktop resolutions, and supports themes for dark and light mode.
 Code blocks are automatically highlighted using [highlight.js](https://github.com/highlightjs/highlight.js).

 With [LiveDeck](priv/pages/LiveDeck.md), AlchemyPub comes with an interactive presentation framework.
 It can turn any markdown page into a dynamic, interactive presentation.
+You can see an example of [LiveDeck running here](https://j4nk.dev/livedeck).

 ![LiveDeck example](docs/livedeck.png)